sysdiglabs/sysdig-operator/README.md

 and commit changes.
 Update the `VERSION` in the Makefile to the checked out chart version, and build the operator and bundle.

+If the bundle alone must be updated without updating the chart, the bundle version will be out of sync with the chart version.
+At the moment, a bundle update requires a version bump in order to publish.

 # Building

 ## Operator